Frequently Asked Questions about Registration and Voting in San Francisco

 Vote-by-Mail Ballot Delivery FAQs

 Will I receive my ballot in the mail?
-Per state law, all voters will now receive ballots in the mail for all future elections.
-Any voter may choose to cast a ballot arriving in the mail or vote in person in the June 7, 2022 election.
+Per state law, all voters receive ballots in the mail.
+Any voter may choose to cast a ballot arriving in the mail or vote in person in the November 8, 2022 election.

 What if my ballot does not arrive in the mail?
 You can track where your ballot is in the mailing process at sfelections.org/voterportal.
 If it has been more than three days since your ballot was mailed, you may request a replacement vote-by-mail ballot at sfelections.org/voterportal or by calling the Department of Elections at (415) 554-4375.

 How can I get a replacement vote-by-mail ballot?
 To request a replacement vote-by-mail ballot before November 2, go to sfelections.org/voterportal or call the Department of Elections at (415) 554-4375.
 After that date, contact the Department as soon as possible to discuss your voting options.

 Can I use the Accessible Vote-by-Mail (AVBM) system to access my ballot?
 Any voter can access and mark their ballot at sfelections.org/access.
 AVBM ballots must be printed and returned by mail or in person.

 How can I track my vote-by-mail ballot?
 You can track your vote-by-mail ballot from assembly up through delivery, verification, and counting, at sfelections.org/voterportal.
 Or, sign up to receive ballot notifications via email, text, or voice message at wheresmyballot.sos.ca.gov.
 Alternatively, you may call or email the Department of Elections.